 Please follow the client’s protocol and direction and call Customer Service at 1.855.744.6947 immediately and you’ll be given further guidance.

 Q: What if I feel sick?
 What should I do?

 Your health and wellbeing are of the utmost importance.
 Contact your local Robert Half office or talent solutions professional if you are sick, do not report to work, or if at work, go home immediately.
 Seek medical attention as soon as possible.

 If you are diagnosed with COVID-19, do not contact your talent solutions professional instead contact customer service immediately at 1.855.744.6947 for further guidance.
 Your talent solutions professional will inform the client about your availability and when you are able to return to work.

 Q: What if the client’s worksite where I work closes?

-Contact your local Robert Half office or Staffing Professional right away and let them know the client has decided to close their office(s) for a period of time.
-Your Staffing Professional will work with the client to determine if your work can be done remotely and if you can do so.
+Contact your local Robert Half office or talent solutions professional right away and let them know the client has decided to close their office(s) for a period of time.
+Your talent solutions professional will work with the client to determine if your work can be done remotely and if you can do so.
 If remote working is not possible, your assignment or project may end; often this is at the client’s discretion.
 We will do our best to find another opportunity for you to continue working.
-You may be eligible to apply for unemployment insurance depending on state/local laws.
-The federal government has given states new options for amending their laws to provide unemployment insurance benefits related to COVID-19.
-Visit the Find My State Unemployment website and contact your local unemployment office.

 Q: Will I get paid if I am home sick?